Containers licence summary

 Application evaluation process

-Once your application is received, an area enforcement officer will contact you to make arrangements to carry out a site inspection.
+Once your application is received, a neighbourhood safety officer will contact you to make arrangements to carry out a site inspection.

 The inspection will be to ensure that the proposed work will not cause an inconvenience or any risk to a road user's health and safety.